frederic-perez/AmE-dictionary/data/dictionary.md

 __wheelbarrow__
 __wheelbarrow-sledges__
 __wheeled__ _v_ _Shallows dipped and wheeled._
-__wheeler-dealer__ _n_ _informal_ :dart: One who advances one’s own interests by canny, aggressive, or unscrupulous behavior. _I am a wheeler-dealer and I gotta keep movin'._
+__wheeler-dealer__ _n_ _informal_ :dart: One who advances one’s own interests by canny, aggressive, or unscrupulous behavior. _I am a wheeler-dealer and I gotta keep movin’._
 __wheelie__
 __wheels are turning, the__ _idiom_ Things have begun developing, unfolding, or progressing. _That gets your wheels turning._
 __wheelwright__ _n_